180485/the-dream/ReadMe.md

 # php-Currency Converter :money_with_wings:
-A simple currency converter I made for calculate converter to check how many Euros that way-too-expensive for our holiday, only for few country and this simple exercise is still without API.:smiley:
+A simple currency converter I made for calculate converter to check how many Euros that way-too-expensive for our holiday, only for few country and this simple exercise is still without API.

 # Must-have features